Ribble Valley line: Early history

-In March 1847, the BD&BR and the BC&NWJR agreed to amalgamate, becoming the Bolton, Blackburn, Clitheroe and West Yorkshire Railway; the necessary Act received Royal Assent on 9 July 1847.
-The name was shortened to the Blackburn Railway by a further Act of 24 July 1851.
+In March 1847, the BD&BR and the BC&NWJR agreed to amalgamate, becoming the Bolton, Blackburn, Clitheroe and West Yorkshire Railway; the necessary act of Parliament, the Blackburn, Darwen and Bolton Railway Amendment Act 1847 (10 & 11 Vict. c. clxiv) received royal assent on 9 July 1847.
+The name was shortened to the Blackburn Railway by a further act of Parliament, the Blackburn Railway Act 1851 (14 & 15 Vict. c. lxxxix), of 24 July 1851.
 In the meantime, the LYR and ELR entered into a working agreement in April 1850, and they began to operate in ways that whilst mutually beneficial, were to the detriment of the Blackburn Railway; for example, the ELR charged the Blackburn Railway a toll equivalent to six miles for the use of three-quarters of a mile of the ELR's line through Blackburn; and later, LYR services from Manchester to Blackburn were routed via Accrington instead of Bolton.
 During 1856, two extensions to the Blackburn Railway were proposed: one was to continue the line north from Chatburn to the NWR near Giggleswick (at that time known as Settle); the other would have been from a point to the north of Bolton, between the Croal and Tonge viaducts, to Manchester by way of Radcliffe, Whitefield and Cheetham Hill, and so would have created a line between Bolton and Manchester independent of the LYR.
 Both of these proposals failed.

-On 1 January 1858, the Blackburn Railway became the joint property of the LYR and ELR (this was not authorised by Parliament until 12 July 1858).
+On 1 January 1858, the Blackburn Railway became the joint property of the LYR and ELR (this was not authorised by an act of Parliament until the Blackburn Railway Amalgamation Act 1858 (21 & 22 Vict. c. cvi) was passed on 12 July 1858).
 In 1859, the LYR and ELR themselves amalgamated, the LYR retaining its identity, and so the Blackburn Railway became wholly absorbed by the LYR.
 From this time, the trains along the former Blackburn Railway lines used the former ELR station at Blackburn.

 The NWR was absorbed by the Midland Railway (MR) in 1871, and once the MR began work on its Settle and Carlisle Railway, the LYR decided to resume work on the line north of Chatburn.
 This was authorised on 24 July 1871, and the 11+1/2 mi were estimated to cost £220,000.
 Construction north of Chatburn was resumed by the LYR in 1873, and was opened as far as Gisburn on 2 June 1879 although it was complete as far as Newsholme; the last section, between Gisburn and Hellifield, opened on 1 June 1880.